safetravelph-developer/ph-paratransit-stops-optimizer/README.md

 We welcome contributions to improve this code.
 If you have suggestions or enhancements, please submit a pull request or open an issue on GitHub.
 Let’s work together to build a smarter, more accessible public transport system!

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://github.com/safetravelph-developer/ph-paratransit-stops-optimizer/blob/main/LICENSE).

 ## Contact
-For more information, please visit SafeTravelPH.org/parasol or contact the project team.
+For more information, visit the [Parasol Project Website](https://safetravelph.org/parasol).